-This firm doesn’t offer investment management services to individuals.
+Alphadyne Asset Management doesn’t offer investment management or financial planning services to individuals.
 To find a financial advisor who does, use SmartAsset’s free financial advisor matching tool.

 Alphadyne Asset Management Background

 The firm also owns several companies that serve as sub-advisors.
-Its sub-advisors are Alphadyne Asset Management (UK) LLP, Alphadyne (UK) Holdings Limited, Alphadyne Asset Management Holdings Limited and Alphadyne Asset Management (Hong Kong) Limited.
+Its sub-advisors are Alphadyne Asset Management (UK) LLP, Alphadyne Asset Management Holdings Limited, Alphadyne (Singapore) Pte.
+Ltd. and Alphadyne Asset Management (Hong Kong) Limited.

 Alphadyne Asset works with investment consultants, asset managers, insurance companies, pension funds and sovereign wealth funds.
-Its clients also include investment vehicles, like private or mutual funds, which are intended for institutional investors.
+Its clients also include three hedge funds, which are intended for institutional investors.

-Its funds include the Alphadyne International Master Fund, Ltd.; Alphadyne Global Rates Master Fund, Ltd.; Alphadyne International (ERISA) Master Fund Ltd. and the Co-Map Alphadyne Segregated Portfolio.
+Its funds include the Alphadyne International Master Fund, Ltd.; Alphadyne Global Rates Master Fund, Ltd. and Alphadyne International (ERISA) Master Fund Ltd.

-The firm generally requires $1,000,000 as a minimum initial investment, but each fund’s offering memorandum contains the specific investment amount required.
+The firm generally requires $1 million as a minimum initial investment, but each fund’s offering memorandum contains the specific investment amounts required.